Sizwe780/azora-os/codex/constitution/AZORA_CONSTITUTION.md

 ## PREAMBLE

-We, the founders and builders of Azora ES, united in purpose to create the first complete, self-sufficient software infrastructure owned and operated from Africa, do hereby establish this Constitution to govern our operations, economics, and path to full software architecture to compete with global giants.
+We, the founders and builders of Azora OS, united in purpose to create the first complete, self-sufficient software infrastructure owned and operated from Africa, do hereby establish this Constitution to govern our operations, economics, and path to full software architecture to compete with global giants.